ldelossa/litee.nvim/README.md

 ## Use it

-The setup function hooks directly into the "textDocument/incomingCalls", "textDocument/outgoingCalls", and "textDocument/documentSymbol" LSP handlers.
+The setup function hooks directly into the "textDocument/incomingCalls", "textDocument/outgoingCalls" (calltress), and "textDocument/documentSymbol" (symboltree) LSP handlers.

-To start a call tree use the LSP client just like you're used to:
+To start a calltree or a symboltree use the LSP client just like you're used to:

 ```
 :lua vim.lsp.buf.incoming_calls()